aserbremen/Multi-Robot-Graph-SLAM/README.md

 source install/setup.bash
 ```

-On memory limited systems, you might want to use the `colcon build --symlink-install --parallel-workers 2 --executor sequential` command to limit the number of parallel workers.
+On memory limited systems, you need to export the MAKEFLAGS `export MAKEFLAGS="-j 2"` to limit the maximum number of threads used for a specific package using `make`.
+Then, use `colcon build --symlink-install --parallel-workers 2 --executor sequential`.

 ## Docker Installation